HackYourFuture/curriculum/student-manual.md

 > Studying effectively – although NOT easy – is a superpower you can use for the rest of your life!!!
 >
 > An excellent read about the value of working without distractions (and how to achieve it) is the book Deep Work by Cal Newport [here](https://www.calnewport.com/books/deep-work/).

-# Chapter 4: How to ask Questions <a name="questions"></a>

-Many students find it hard to ask questions during the classes and online (through Slack or otherwise).
-However, to become a good programmer means you dare to ask questions, lots of questions.
-In fact, some companies even have a rule on this: If you are stuck, you have one hour to solve the problem.
-If you cannot, you **have to** ask for help.

-In HackYourFuture there are several ways to ask for help:
-* Ask in Slack (preferably in your classroom channel)
-* Approach a teacher during breaks or through Slack
-* Ask HYF staff to connect you to a graduate or teacher for individual sessions

-Nevertheless, we often notice students not asking for help is the prime reason for them dropping out of our program.

-Let’s take a classic example we often encounter in HackYourFuture:

-During class the teacher explains a concept.
-At some point the students do not understand what the teacher is trying to explain.
-One or two students ask questions.
-However, these students already understand most of the concepts and are therefore comfortable to ask questions to improve their knowledge.
-Yet, most classmates remain silent and do not ask any questions, even though they can hardly keep up with the teacher.
-What are the reasons?
-Below we discuss 3 reasons and some suggestions on how to ask questions anyway.

-**Reason 1:**
-You do not want to take the risk of looking stupid in front of the class.

-**Solution:**

-Fun story: A woman, recounting a story about an old man who used to answer all her "stupid questions", explained: "If you ask a question it makes you look stupid for 5 minutes – but if you don't ask – you stay stupid for fifty years, so always ask questions in your life".

-If reason 1 is your reason for not asking, we say: you are wasting your own time.
-Instead of asking the teacher, you are telling yourself you will understand it by yourself later on.
-What often happens is that you will only understand 50% of it when you look it up yourself, and this will cost you much more time than just asking the teacher and getting a clear answer directly.
-Also, in your job you will need to be capable of asking questions in front of people: start practicing now!

-**Reason 2:**
-You know you are not completely understanding the concept/explanation but do not know how to transform this into a useful question.

-**Solution:**

-There are several ways to ask a question when you are not sure how to frame it:

-- Recap what you understood, and share where you lost the teacher
-  Example: _“I Understood how it worked until this point, but after that you lost me.
-Can you explain part X again?”_

-- How does X work?
-  Example: _“How does part x work?
-I still don’t really understand it.”_

-- Why do we do X?
-  Example: _“Why do you use X to solve problem Y?”_

-- Check your own understanding
-  Example: _“Do I understand correctly that X does Y and Z?”_

-- Ask for an example
-  Example: _“Can you give an example of how X works?”_

-**Reason 3:**
-You lack a fundamental understanding of a basic concept, which prevents you from understanding the new information.

-**Solution:**

-This situation applies when you have not mastered the underlying basic concepts yet and therefore cannot understand the explanation of the teacher (or reading materials) when discussing more advanced concepts.

-For instance, the teacher is explaining callback functions with a practical example.
-However, you do not grasp his/her explanation since you are still not completely comfortable with basic functions, which are explained and used in the JS1/JS2 modules.

-If this happens, it is probably a good idea to take some time apart with the teacher, a graduate student or someone else who is good at explaining the basics.
-We can always provide you with some help, for instance by organizing individual video calls or appointments with former students or teachers.
-Moreover, it is important to revisit the basic concepts that you struggle and practice, practice, practice until you dream of Javascript functions.
-After that, you can try to revisit the more advanced concepts (for instance by re-watching the lecture on YouTube).

-If you feel reason 3 applies to you, it is crucial not to wait and hope things get better with time.
-As the speed of our curriculum is very high, you have to take initiative and reach out to us for HELP.
-Again, good programmers ask for help.
-Those that do not ask for help, will never become good programmers.

 # Final thoughts <a name="thoughts"></a>